Photo Collections

 The original farm could only be entered from the county road to the north of the plot of land.
 Some years later, Frank would purchase the 46 acre plot to the east.
 He would create the pictured driveway that would now be the USPS official entrance to the farm, leading directly into the main yard and house.

-This driveway would have crops on the North side and a good size pasture with a pondon the South side.
+This driveway would have crops on the North side and a good size pasture with a pond on the South side.
 This pasture was up against to barn for easy access by the livestock.
 The original entrance, would now be the back entrance.

 Front driveway.

-Main entrance into the Cernik family farm.
+Main entrance into the Černík family farm.

 This is the house that Frank built in 1948.
 Ray and Elaine had already married and moved to their own farm.

-The Cernik house.
+The Černík house.

 The front as it exists today.

-There is a good size grass front yard for building snow forts and water fights —or having your mom hose you down before she let you into the house.
+There is a good size grass front yard for building snow forts and water fights — or having your mom hose you down before she let you into the house.

-House Closeup
+House closeup.

 From the front yard.